The Division of Liberal Arts offers many areas of study and a variety of classes. Below, you can explore the full list

-WOST-W 105 Introduction to Women’s Studies (3 cr.)
+WOST-W 105 Introduction to Women’s, Gender, and Sexuality Studies (3 cr.)
 This introductory course examines both the relation of women’s studies to other disciplines and the multiple ways in which gender experience is understood and currently studied.
 Beginning with a focus on how inequalities between women and men, as well as among women, have been explained and critiqued, the course considers the impact of social structure and culture on gender.
 The intersections of gender, race, class, sexual orientation, and age are investigated in both national and international contexts.
 PUL=5